 It goes without saying that, during this time of isolation, maintaining physical activity is crucial.
 It does wonders for our wellbeing—both mentally and physically.

 One of the biggest barriers to exercise is time, but the average office worker gains 60 minutes back per day because they no longer have to commute when working from home.
 So, encourage employees to use this time to get active.

 You could also try hosting virtual exercise classes at lunchtime, and get team members to join over Zoom.
 Or if people lack motivation, try setting fitness challenges like a 30-day press-up or steps challenge.

 Check out this blog for more ideas on how to encourage teams to get physically active.

 Give employees who struggle to WFH access to local coworking spaces

 Whilst many enjoy home working, there’s no doubt that it’s not for everyone.
 Whether that’s due to environmental factors like flatmates or space, or other elements such as mental health and lifestyle, not everyone’s personal situation is conducive to working from home.

 To remedy this, and ensure that no one is adversely affected by office closures, employers can offer these employees passes to local coworking spaces instead—enabling them to work away from home, without long commutes.

-If you’re keen to explore this option (and get 30 days free coworking for your employees!) do get in touch.
+If you’re keen to explore this option, do get in touch.